samuelnotfound/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 * This guide lacks information regarding the 3rd Byte in the `_UPC` method for USB-C port (capabilities), please refer to the ACPI Specification for more information.
 * Information regarding `_UPC` method from 5T33Z0's ACPI USB Mapping guide, and the ACPI Specification.
 * I cannot_ guarantee that this method would work 100% for all devices.
+* Information might be too vague, this guide assumes you understand basic ACPI writing.